TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 Sometimes when experimenting with audio, something goes amiss.
 The most common issues are aliasing, clipping, and clicks.
 These pesky lil' issues may crop up when processing audio... all the more important to understand how to mitigate them.

+{% alert "success" %}
-💡 **Pro Tip**: Oscilloscopes are your friend!
+**Pro Tip**: Oscilloscopes are your friend!
 If you encounter weird sounds, you can feed your processed signal into an oscilloscope (analogue or digital) to check for issues.
-{.alert .alert-success}
+{% endalert %}

 ### Aliasing